Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 == Changelog ==
 = 2.0.4 =
 * Added - Siteimprove Recheck to Gutenberg Editor
-* Added - When recheck is complete, the button will be re-enabled.
+* Added - When recheck is complete, the button will be re-enabled
 * Bugfix - Fixed an issue with si_preview returning undefined index

 = 2.0.3 =